marcusmonteirodesouza/google-cloud-sendgrid-email-sending/README.md

 A [Pub/Sub triggered Cloud Function](https://cloud.google.com/functions/docs/calling/pubsub) that sends emails using [SendGrid](https://sendgrid.com/).

-It expects a message with following structure:
+It expects a message with the following structure:

 ```json
 {